Berikai/Berikai/README.md

 # Berikai

 Uhm, hello!
-I'm an 18 y/o boy who is coding mostly for fun.
+I'm an 18 y/o who is coding mostly for fun.

 ## Programming Languages